 No. Action Timing 7.1.1 Where appropriate, encourage the integration of tourism and environmental assets to the overall benefit of the region.
-Short 7.1.2 Enhance and protect existing native and remnant vegetation through revegetation and biodiversity programs.
-Ongoing
+Short 7.1.2 Enhance and protect existing native and remnant flora and fauna through revegetation and biodiversity programs.
+Ongoing 7.1.3 Maintain collaborative working relationships with primary producers Ongoing